John Wolfgang is a young lawyer with an appreciation for writing and entrepreneurship.

 Ensuring the Future Progression of Board Diversification

-The recent evidence outlined in my other articles suggests that board diversification is becoming a consideration in large companies.
+Recent evidence suggests that board diversification is becoming a consideration in large companies.
 Although women are steadily receiving better representation on boards the increase is still a long way off parity in the US.
 The figures for ethnic minorities (EM) representation are even more startling.
 This section will examine methods that could be used in order to increase the diversification at a more accelerated rate.

 The introduction of legislation providing for minimum quotas for women and EM on boards is often cited as the major solution to the issue at hand.
 These quotas would require a minimum percentage of board members to be from each of the aforementioned groups.